rkiko/AC_Agulhas_eddy_2021/README.md

 It is the same script as an18 (plot of the times series of flux, Mip etc.+ integrated time series of sPOC and POC), with the difference that I plot also these quantities calculated with (i) a different eta and b value; (ii) a different eta and b value and the smallest size classes
+03-05-22: edited the script in order to include modifications done in an18 (calculation of the POC budget by interpolating and not profile by profile)

 \
 an34